marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Not only was this a fun thing to do, it was also a great sanity check of the entire Micrio JS architecture, seeing if there was rendering logic in places where it wasn't supposed to be.

-After removing all last tidbits and placing the code full of `// TODO: FIX ME FOR WASM` comments, it was time to use the newly created `Micrio.WASM` module, which exposed all of the previous render functions to the rest of the client, this time handled by WebAssembly.
+After removing all last tidbits and placing the code full of `// TODO: FIX ME FOR WASM` comments, it was time to implement the newly created `Micrio.WASM` JavaScript module, which exposed all of the previous render functions to the rest of the client, this time handled by WebAssembly.

 This module acts as a 2-way street between JS and WASM and takes care of a few things: